-Watercolor design is big trend right now.
-The unique and beautiful qualities of the watercolor are used in many design solutions, such as packaging, web, stationery and other.
-There are many free and premium resources on the web, varying from high-res photos of watercolor textures, patterns and elements to vector files, offering even more design possibilities.
+Watercolor design is a big trend right now.
+The unique and beautiful qualities of watercolor are used in many design solutions, such as packaging, web, stationery, and others.
+There are many free and premium resources on the web, varying from high-res photos of watercolor textures, patterns, and elements to vector files, offering even more design possibilities.

 We have also prepared a free download file with the PNGs and .ai source of the watercolor elements in this tutorial.
 So let’s get started!

 First, you need to prepare some materials for your work with watercolor:

 - Paintbrushes – oval and flat

 - Watercolor paper (the paper we are using is 180 g/m2, which gives you a good texture and absorbs water quite well)

 Step 1 – Working with an oval brush

 In this step, you will make different shapes, with single and mixed colors, using an oval paintbrush.
 Take the brush and dip it into the cup with water generously.
 Take just a little bit of color and start making shapes on your paper.
 The rule is, that the more paint and less water you have on your brush, the more saturated color you will get.
 The less paint you apply with the brush, using more water – the lighter and more airy the colors will be:

 Then start mixing with other colors and always add a little bit more water, while the paper is wet so that the colors mix well together: